NoriSte/ui-testing-best-practices/sections/beginners/top-to-bottom-approach.md

 developer that approaches the pyramid from the top is enough happy to love the whole testing world.

-Then, you are going to discover the limitations of the high-level **UI Tests**:
+Then, you are going to discover the limitations of the high-level **UI tests**:

 - they **are slow**: I know that the above videos give you the idea that they're super fast but they are not.
-They are fast when you have five, ten, twenty of them, but when you have hundreds of UI Tests and they need minutes, you start asking yourself how you can improve the situation
+They are fast when you have five, ten, twenty of them, but when you have hundreds of UI tests and they need minutes, you start asking yourself how you can improve the situation
 - they give you mostly **high-level feedback**: if the submit button of the form does not work, what's the bug?
 There are a ton of possible causes but the UI